POETSII/graph_schema/docs/json-external-protocol.md

 - RUNNING : run has been called, and messages can now flow via send/poll.

-- FINISHED : execution has finished due to a halt
+- FINISHED : execution has finished due to a halt.

 - ERRORED : some situation has caused the channel to move into an unrecoverable error state.
 No further calls can be made, and probably any in-flight calls will fail eventually.